-Senior Financial Officers should maintain the confidentiality of information entrusted to them by the Company or its customers or on account of their role as a director of the Company, and any other confidential information about the Company, its business, customers or suppliers, competitors, or any other third party that comes to them, from whatever source, except when disclosure is authorized or legally mandated.
-For purposes of this Code, "confidential information" includes all non-public information relating to the Company or that might be of use to competitors, or harmful to the Company or its customers, if disclosed.
+Senior Financial Officers should maintain the confidentiality of information entrusted to them by the Company and any other confidential information about the Company, its business, customers or suppliers, competitors, or any other third party that comes to them, from whatever source, except when disclosure is authorized or legally mandated.
+For purposes of this Code, "confidential information" includes all non-public information relating to the Company.

-7. Compliance with Laws, Rules and Regulations and Insider Trading.
+7. Compliance with Laws, Rules and Regulations.